Diaz takes over at The U by revamping the O

 Diaz said he already has three finalists to fill the offensive coordinator job and is excited about the possibilities, but would make a hire when the time is right.

-There is nobody more familiar with the issues that Miami needs to fix than Diaz, who spent the last three years as Miami defensive coordinator under Mark Richt.
+There is nobody more familiar with the issues that Miami needs to fix than Diaz, who spent the past three years as Miami defensive coordinator under Mark Richt.
 While his unit flourished -- ranking in the top five in the nation this past season -- the offense struggled with issues at quarterback, offensive line and receiver.

 Diaz avoided using the word spread when describing what he wants his offense to be, instead saying he wants "an offense that creates problems for the defense."